 Army sailor: what could be more absurd?

-“Army sailor” – this term sounds quite absurd, doesn’t it?
-Like the roof of a psychiatric clinic being torn off, about the same.
-But in reality this is exactly the case: the US Army has its own fleet, in which army sailors serve, not military personnel.
+"Army sailor" - this term sounds rather absurd, doesn't it?
+Like a mental hospital gone crazy, or something like that.
+But in reality, this is exactly what happens: the US Army has its own fleet, which is staffed by naval officers rather than military personnel.

 Strange, isn't it?